 London attracts most of the attention, naturally, but the rest of the South East has plenty to shout about.
 Between Kent, Sussex and beyond there are some fabulous restaurants, from historic hotels to independent eateries that grow all their own produce.

 What: Ben Wilkinson made a name for himself at The Cottage in the Wood in Cumbria before heading south to take over the renowned flagship restaurant at South Lodge in Horsham.
 Guests are seated right in the middle of the kitchen, immersing them in the atmosphere of the kitchen over a seven-course tasting menu.
+This is clever cooking at its finest, drawing on seasonal inspiration and delivered with a keen eye for detail.

 Where: Brighton Road, Lower Beeding, Horsham, RH13 6PS

-Book now: Ben Wilkinson at The Pass
+Book now: The Pass at South Lodge

-Book now: Dilsk
+Book now: Restaurant Interlude

 Furna, Brighton

-Where: 6 New Road, BN1 1UF
+Where: 6 New Road, Brighton, BN1 1UF

 Book now: Furna